clintjhill/dev-experience-story/galvanize.md

 - Most effective way to trust ... yourself
 - Deliverying everyday is a no consequence decision
-- Take the religion out and the effect becomes stronger
 - "show me it works"
 - TDD increases the ability to change later without consequence